Dressing L_mu - L_tau in Color: The anomaly and additional flavor constraints

 where the $\mathcal{O}(v_\Phi^2)$ terms originate from tree level $Z'$ contributions, and the $1/(16\pi^2)$ suppressed contributions originate from the scalar box diagrams.
 Note that the $Z^\prime$ contribution to the mixing amplitude does not depend on the $Z^\prime$ mass and the $U(1)^\prime$ gauge couplings separately, but only through the combination $v_\Phi = \mzp / g^\prime$.
 The good agreement of the SM prediction for $B_s$ mixing with the experimental data sets an {\it upper} bound on the $U(1)^\prime$ symmetry breaking VEV, $v_\Phi$.

 In the plots of Fig.~\ref{fig:mixing} we show the limit on $v_\Phi$ as a function of the masses of the vector-like quarks, $m_D$ and $m_Q$.
 In the plot on the left-hand side we fix the Yukawa couplings Re$(Y_{Db} Y_{Ds}^*)={\rm{Re}}(Y_{Qb} Y_{Qs}^*) =1$.
 The region favored by an explanation of the $B \to K^* \mu^+\mu^-$ anomaly is shaded in green at the 1$\sigma$ and 2$\sigma$ level.
 The dark gray region is excluded by $B_s$ mixing constraints\footnote{Uncertainties in the SM prediction, coming mainly from the limited precision of the hadronic matrix elements and CKM factors, allow for modest NP effect in $B_s$ mixing.
 In the plot we allow for NP effects of up to $\sim 15\%$.}.
-As we can see from the figure, $B_s$ mixing constraints disfavor the region best fitting the $B \to K^* \mu^+\mu^-$ anomaly, if the Yukawas are of order unity.
-In this case, the vector-like masses are of the order of 25 TeV and the NP contributions to $B_s$ mixing are dominated by the scalar boxes.
+The light gray region is excluded by neutrino tridents (see Eq.~(\ref{eq:trident_bound}) below).
+If the Yukawas are of order unity, the region best fitting the $B \to K^* \mu^+\mu^-$ anomaly corresponds to vector-like masses of the order of 25 TeV and the scalar box contributions to $B_s$ mixing are sizable.